-what they're saying about Scraps.
+what they're saying.

 Turner is part of a growing movement to fill the gaps in Denver’s food waste management using bikes.
 Along with Denver Food Rescue, a nonprofit that saves food that would otherwise be thrown away from grocery stores and takes it directly to communities in need, Scraps offers hyperlocal solutions that the city and others may not provide.
 Both groups do the bulk of their work from bikes, allowing neighborhood-based programs and immediate deliveries without a middleman.